hfoley/SynapseLoad/AzureSQLScripts/Sample/readme.md

 # Synapse Load Solution - Sample data components
-The files in this folder can be used to use a sample dataset with the solution.
+The files in this folder can be used to run the solution with a sample dataset.

 ## File List
 1. 03-InsertRecordsToMetadataLoadSampleData.sql - updated version of insert script to load the ParquetStudent file